Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/README.md

 In order to interact with the Face service, you will need to create an instance of a client.
 An **endpoint** and **credential** are necessary to instantiate the client object.
+For enhanced security, we strongly recommend utilizing Microsoft Entra ID credential for authentication in the production environment, while AzureKeyCredential should be reserved exclusively for the testing environment.

 #### Get the endpoint and API keys